Taking care of gold bullion

-Storing your gold coins and bullion at home
+- Store your gold bullion at home

-- Location – you might want to put your safe in a place that’s not too obvious.
+- Location: You might want to put your safe in a place that’s not too obvious.
 It also needs to be in the right environment away from any damp.

-Storing your gold with The Vault™
+- Storing your gold with The Vault™

+If you buy gold bullion coins and bars from The Royal Mint, you can have them delivered to you or stored at The Vault™.
 The Royal Mint’s secure, confidential bullion storage service is guarded by trained security staff 24 hours a day, 7 days a week, 365 days a year.
-Your bullion will be given a serial number and be fully allocated to you.
+Your gold bullion will be given a serial number and will be fully allocated to you.

 Would you like to see more articles like this one?